#Architecture

 Architects struggle in modern distributed architectures with two Hard Parts: finding the appropriate service granularity and determining the correct communication styles between services.
 This talk introduces a new technique for performing tradeoff analysis for microservices architectures around both static and dynamic coupling.
 Static coupling helps determine the proper granularity by applying integrators and disintegrators.
 Dynamic coupling helps architects understand the interplay between communication (synchronous versus asynchronous), consistency (atomic versus eventual), and coordination (orchestration versus choreography), along with guidelines on when to choose particular communication styles.
 In this talk, Neal provides architects with the nomenclature and patterns to understand these difficult aspects of microservices and related architectures.

-Architecture Disributed Systems Microservices Video
+Architecture Distributed Systems Microservices Video

 Cell-Based Architecture — Architecture Pattern